ZhiweiZhen/COVID-19_NASA/README.md

 Please check the Requirements.txt.

 ### Test an Example
 To replicate the results, please set the dictionary to the folder "CODE" and create the folder "OUTPUT".
+All experiment results can be found in the folder "OUTPUT".
 ```
 python3 <model_name>.py
 ```

-All experiment results can be found in the folder "OUTPUT"

 ### Datasets